 You can interact with your environment in various ways, and that’s mainly what you’ll do as you investigate the mystery of what happened to your parents and sister.

-As mentioned above, I had no real performance issues playing the game on a 4 year old (although high end at that time) iMac once I turned the graphics down.
-Movements and animations were smooth, sound was great and even the lower graphics looked good.
+As mentioned above, I had no real performance issues playing the game on a 4-year-old (although high end at that time) iMac once I turned the graphics down.
+Movements and animations were smooth, the sound was great and even the lower graphics looked good.
 The only minor issue I had was sometimes after turning on a light my viewpoint switched to looking straight down.
 Don’t know if that was a trackpad problem, but it was quite minor.

 Minimum system requirements:

 - OSX 10.7 with a 1.8 GHz processor

 - 512 MB graphics card (including Intel HD Graphics 4000.
 Intel GMA 900, 950, X3100, HD Graphics and HD Graphics 3000 not support)